HandsOnDataViz/book/docs/HandsOnDataViz.md

 exhaust all of the options.
-For example, see additional readings on ways to create three-dimensional charts and to tilt the reader’s perspective below the baseline, which causes readers to misjudge the relative height of column or line charts.[43]
+For example, see additional readings on ways to create three-dimensional charts and to tilt the reader’s perspective below the baseline, which causes readers to misjudge the relative height of column or line charts.[44]

 You may feel frustrated that data visualization lacks clearly-defined design rules for many cases, like we are accustomed to reading in our math, science, or grammar textbooks.
-Instead, remember that the important visualization rule is a *three-step process*: never automatically accept the default, explore how different designs affect the appearance of your interpretation, and use your best judgement to tell true and meaningful data stories.
+Instead, remember that the important visualization rule is a *three-step process*: never blindly accept the default, explore how different designs affect the appearance of your interpretation, and use your best judgement to tell true and meaningful data stories.

 Now that you’ve learned about how to lie with charts, in the next section you’ll build on these skills to lie with maps.